Seed Donation Instructions

 COLLECTING AND PREPARING SEED

 Do not collect seeds in areas where this is forbidden, such as national parks and certain other preserves.
+We encourage collectors to be aware that rare plants merit special consideration and should not be distributed or propagules taken unless there is sufficient local stock to successfully perpetuate the population.
+In most cases, this means minimal or no collecting.
 Do not collect seeds where the species is endangered.
 Please do not donate any items that are considered noxious weeds.
-US members should check their state list of Invasive and Noxious Weeds: https://plants.usda.gov/home/noxiousInvasiveSearch
+US members should check their state list of Invasive and Noxious Weeds: https://plants.usda.gov/noxious-invasive-search

 EPHEMERAL/RECALCITRANT/HYDROPHILIC SEED (US DONORS ONLY)

-Most ephemeral/recalcitrant seeds should be kept at room temperature for storage; many germinate at cold temperatures and we do not want them to germinate before the members receive the seed.
-We cannot keep the seed refrigerated for the full length of the seed exchange so DO NOT put the moist-packed seed in the refrigerator before sending it into the exchange since the temperature changes may trigger germination.
+Most ephemeral seeds should be kept at room temperature (~70°F) for storage.
+We do not have the ability to keep seed refrigerated for the full length of the seed exchange, so DO NOT put the moist-packed seed in the refrigerator before sending it into the exchange - changes in temperatures may trigger premature germination.
+If you can’t send it moist-packed, you may still send ephemeral seed in the normal, dry-stored way; it is often still viable but takes longer to germinate.

 PACKAGING SEED FOR DONATION

-Please send seeds in glassine, resealable clear plastic, or paper envelopes.
-Glassine envelopes may be purchased here.
-For all Overseas and Canadian donations: seed should be visible through the envelope as they must all go through the USDA Plant Inspection station; use adhesive tape, not glue, to seal the seed packets as the inspectors may need to open them for inspection and then reseal them.
-If using plastic bags for small seeds, first enclose them in a smaller packet (glassine or waxed paper) to prevent seeds from clinging to the plastic.
+For all Overseas and Canadian donations, seed should be visible through the envelope, because they must go through the USDA Plant Inspection station.
+Also, use adhesive tape, not glue, to seal the packets so the inspectors can easily open them for inspection and re-seal them, if needed.

 SEED DONATION FORM

-Canadian and overseas members: if you are not using the NARGS donation form, please write “Unless otherwise stated, all seed is of cultivated origin within the donor’s country” at the top of your list of seed donations; it is required for the USDA Plant Inspection.
-List ALL the seeds that you are sending.
-Any seed not listed on the donation form will not be allowed entry and could delay the entire shipment beyond our seed list deadline.
-In addition, the seed of any genera on the CITES or ESA list must include the full name of the species to indicate that it is not a restricted species.
+Canadian and overseas members: If you do not use the Seed Donation Form, you must enclose a written or typed alphabetical list of the seeds you are sending.
+At the top of the form, write: “Unless otherwise stated, all seed is of cultivated origin in the donor’s country."
+This is required to pass the Plant Inspection.
+Include your name and mailing address, plus your email address.
+List all the seeds that you are sending.
+Any seed packet that is not listed on the donation form will not be allowed entry and could delay the entire shipment beyond our seed list deadline.
+You must include the full botanical name (genus and species) in case that genera include species on the CITES or ESA list, to verify that it is not a restricted species.

 HOW TO SEND SEED

->>>FOR US MEMBERS:
+>>> FOR US MEMBERS:

->>>FOR OVERSEAS AND CANADIAN MEMBERS:
+>>> FOR OVERSEAS AND CANADIAN MEMBERS:

 >INSIDE the mailing envelope, Overseas and Canadian donors must place the following items:

-- Completed seed donation form listing all seeds in shipment;
+• Completed seed donation form listing ALL seeds in shipment;

-- Copy of the USDA Import Permit with the white mailing label still attached to the permit; Plant Inspectors will apply this label to forward the seeds to the Seed Intake Manager after inspection.
+• Copy of the USDA Import Permit with the white mailing label still attached to the permit; Plant Inspectors will apply this label to forward the seeds to the Seed Intake Manager after inspection.

 >OUTSIDE the mailing envelope: